Evaluation of Herbal Remedies as Alternatives to Antibiotic Therapy in Dairy Cattle

 2c.)
 Measure milk production and somatic cell count of each cow and compare between the pre-treatment lactation and post-treatment lactation production and SCC

 In 2011, 2a, 2b, and a portion of 2c were accomplished.
 A total of 2,462 individual quarter samples were taken over the year from all four herds of 2010 as well as a conventional herd; this herd was enrolled in the study in July of 2011 and is conventionally managed in a freestall system, which will allow the results to have wider application (across both organic and conventional dairy systems).
 Participating farmers are more than willing to contribute to the research and have been taking high-quality milk samples with some guidance.

 The final data need to be collected from all farms; those samples need to be analyzed, and input into the database for statistical analysis.
 The results will then be presented at national meetings and eventually published.
 Most importantly, the analysis will be performed for each individual farm so that the participating farmers in the study have an idea of which treatment works best for their particular operation.

 Impacts and Contributions/Outcomes

-This research has helped dairy producers in the Southern Region understand that alternatives to antibiotics exist for treating mammary infections in dairy cattle.
-Once the final analysis is completed, if these alternatives are proven effective at eliminating current and preventing future infections without negatively affecting cow health, there is potential for both organic and conventional dairy producers to use these alternatives.
+This research will help dairy producers in the Southern Region understand that alternatives to antibiotics exist for treating mammary infections in dairy cattle.
+If these alternatives are proven effective at eliminating current and preventing future infections, there is potential for both organic and conventional dairy producers to use these alternatives.
 This, in turn, benefits consumers by eliminating the risk of antibiotic residues in milk/meat and by lowering the contribution of the dairy industry to the development of antibiotic-resistant bacteria.
-The preliminary analysis has shown that the herbal products together are as effective as antibiotics at curing mammary infections in dairy cattle.

 North Carolina State University